saphanaacademy/Spatial/ESRI_S4HANA/exercises/s4hViews.md

 <table width=100% border=>
 <tr><td colspan=2><h1>How to Extend S/4HANA with HANA Spatial and SAC</h1></td></tr>
-<tr><td><h3>Creating Custom ABAP CDS Views in S/4HANA</h3></td><td width=60%></br>&nbsp;Task #1, Using Eclipse IDE, ABAP Perspective</p></td></tr>
+<tr><td><h3>Creating a Custom ABAP CDS View in S/4HANA</h3></td><td width=60%></br>&nbsp;Task #1, Using Eclipse IDE, ABAP Perspective</p></td></tr>
 </table>

 ## Description

-In these steps you will create two ABAP CDS views in our S/4HANA system.
-These custom 'z' views will combine data from several existing CDS views and will be accessed later on from your HANA database.
+In these steps you will create an ABAP CDS view in our S/4HANA system.
+This custom 'z' view will combine data from several existing CDS views and will be accessed later on from your HANA database.

-One view will add address location data and product data into an existing customer sales view and the other view will have just customer location data from a customer information model.
+This view will add address location data into an existing customer sales view and the other view will have just customer location data from a customer information model.
 The latter view will be used later in a Calculation View that provides a location hierarchy for the SAP Analytics Cloud.

 <img src="../images/eclcds04.jpg">